 Interviews are the catalyst of good writing

-The easiest and best way to become a better writer is to learn to see the world from your reader’s viewpoint.
+If you want to learn how to start a blog, the easiest and best way to become a better writer is to learn to see the world from your reader’s viewpoint.
 What matters to them?
 What are their problems?
 What excites them?
 What do they do when they aren’t reading your articles - and how can you get them to stop?

 Interviews are the best way of understanding a complicated situation and seeing it from someone else’s perspective.
 Interviews are the foundation of good reporting.
 This is just as true for business writing as it is in journalism.